Use this link to submit your article.

 - If applicable, a reference to any discussions you had with editors or team members before submission.

-> Additional data (pictures, documents, etc.) should be sent separately within the same email.
+> Additional data (pictures, documents, etc.), should be sent through our submission form.
+Confidential files can be sent separately via email.
 If the files are too large, please communicate the issue to the editorial staff.

 - Our staff read the article and take a decision on whether we intend to publish it (a response is sent within 7 days).